 - Previous recipient of the Japanese Government MEXT Scholarship (including those who withdrew from the scholarship in the past after becoming formally enrolled at an institution in Japan).

 However, applicants who have over 3 years of education or employment history between month after the last month of stipend payment from their previous scholarship award and the commencement of the new award are eligible to apply.

 Note that if you are a past MEXT scholarship recipient and over three years have passed since your last award, but you were not employed or enrolled in a degree for at least three full years during that time, you would not be eligible.

-- Applicants who are simultaneously applying for any other Japanese Government (MEXT) scholarship, including students who applied for a scholarship to begin in Fiscal Year 2022 (April 2022-March 2023) and have not yet been told that their applications were rejected and students applying for other programs that will begin payment in Fiscal Year 2023.
+- Applicants who are simultaneously applying for any other Japanese Government (MEXT) scholarship, including students who applied for a scholarship to begin in Fiscal Year 2023 (April 2023-March 2024) and have not yet received final results and students applying for other programs that will begin payment in Fiscal Year 2024.

 - Applicants who are already enrolled at a Japanese university or any other institution (including Japanese language schools in Japan) as a privately funded student with a residence status of “Student” at the time of application or who will enroll in a Japanese university or any other institution prior to the start of the scholarship award period.
-However, applicants who are currently enrolled in a Japanese university/institution (or who will enroll in a Japanese university/institution) as fee-paying students and who have definite plans to complete their studies, return to their home countries, and obtain a new student visa before returning to Japan are eligible.
+However, applicants who are currently enrolled in a Japanese university/institution (or who will enroll in a Japanese university/institution) as privately funded students and who can show that they will definitely complete their studies, return to their home countries, and obtain a new student visa before returning to Japan are eligible.

 Essentially, this requirement means you cannot be enrolled in a Japanese university, language school, etc., intending to quit if you receive the MEXT Scholarship.
 The exception applies to students who enrolled in Japanese university (or language programs) and will complete their course of studies/graduate before the start of the scholarship.
 This would have to be shown in a Certificate of Expected Graduation, etc.

-- Applicants who are planning to receive scholarship money from an organization other than MEXT (including a government organization of the applicant’s country) besides the scholarship money provided by MEXT during the MEXT scholarship award period.
+- Applicants who are planning to receive scholarship money from an organization other than MEXT (including a government organization of the applicant’s country) in addition to the scholarship money provided by MEXT during the MEXT scholarship award period.

 *Note that this does not apply to specific research grants, etc., only to scholarships that cover the same areas as the MEXT scholarship, such as travel, living, or tuition expenses.

-- Applicants who have not yet graduated from their qualifying degree at the time of application and who do not graduate before the start of the scholarship award period.
+- Applicants who have not yet graduated from their qualifying degree at the time of application and who do not graduate before the specified deadline.

 If you have not graduated, you are still eligible to apply and would have to submit a “Certificate of Expected Graduation” instead of a Certificate of Graduation.
 However, you will also be required to submit your final Certificate of Graduation prior to starting your studies in Japan to prove that you graduated as expected.
 If you do not graduate as expected, you would lose the scholarship.

-- Applicants who have multiple nationalities that include Japan, at the time of application and who do not renounce their Japanese citizenship prior to arriving in Japan (prior to officially being enrolled at the Japanese university as a student).
+- Applicants who have multiple nationalities that include Japan, at the time of application and who cannot prove that they have renounced their Japanese citizenship prior to arriving in Japan (prior to officially being enrolled at the Japanese university as a student).